alexey-pd/suggest-bot/README.md

 ## Usage

-Follow these steps to set up and run your bot using this template:
+Follow these steps to set up and run your own bot:

 1. **Create a New Repository**

-    Start by creating a new repository using this template.
+    Start by creating a new repository using template.
 You can do this by clicking [here](https://github.com/bot-base/telegram-bot-template/generate).

 2. **Environment Variables Setup**